 - Everything Is an Instrument: For My Life in the Bush of Ghosts, Byrne and Eno augmented their percussion with "basically anything that was lying around".
 For example, they used a cardboard box as a kick drum, and a biscuit tin as a snare drum.
 He later took this trope to its logical extreme with an art installment called "Playing The Building," in which guests were invited to play on an organ Byrne had rigged to manipulate the inner workings of an abandoned warehouse.

 - Face on the Cover:

 - Almost all of his non-soundtrack solo albums (with Uh-Oh, Here Lies Love, and American Utopia being the exceptions).
 David Byrne and Grown Backwards are completely straight examples.
-Others are odd variations on mugshots: Rei Momo is a photo of a human heart, with Byrne's face visible through cut-out parts of the picture, Feelings has a plastic doll with Byrne's face, and Look Into the Eyeball has two different mugshots, interlaced.
+Others are odd variations on mugshots: Rei Momo is a photo of a human heart, with Byrne's face visible through cut-out parts of the picture, Feelings has a plastic doll in Byrne's likeness, and Look Into the Eyeball has two interlaced mugshots.

 - Fading into the Next Song: The Remix Collection from Here Lies Love is dancefloor megamix, with no breaks between any of the songs.

 - Femme Fatale: "Miss America" uses this an extended metaphor.
 America is a woman who seduces men, then tosses them aside once she no longer needs them.I'm not the only heart you've conquered.